How to format a SD Card

 Background and Identification

-SD Cards are rated by speed of read and write time.
-The old cards described this as “time" or "x” and the newer cards with Speed Class Rating and then lastly, bus rate.
-If a card falls below a certain speed class rating they may not function with certain devices.
+One important aspect of SD cards is their speed rating, which indicates the read and write speeds.
+Older cards were often labeled with a "time" or "x" rating, while newer ones incorporate a Speed Class Rating or bus rate.
+It's worth noting that if a card falls below a certain speed class rating, it may not function optimally with certain devices.

 There are three sizes of SD Cards:

 The standard SD card format encompasses several variations:

 - SD (SDSC): Up to 2GB

 - SDHC (Secure Digital High Capacity): 2GB to 32GB

 - SDXC (Secure Digital eXtended Capacity): 32GB to 2TB

 - SDIO (Secure Digital Input Output): Varies depending on the specific application

 - SDUC (Secure Digital Ultra Capacity): 2TB to 128TB

 The dimensions for the standard SD card are 32 mm × 24 mm × 2.1 mm.
 There is also a thinner variant known as Thin SD, with dimensions of 32 mm × 24 mm × 1.4 mm (although this format is relatively rare).